azure-bootcamps/app_service_and_xamarin/09_mobileapp/readme.md

-# Use Data from Azure Mobile Apps Using a HTTP Client
+# Get Data from Azure Mobile Apps Using a HTTP Client

 ## Overview